 Mice are smart.

-The size of their brain (in ratio to their body size) indicates this.
+Their brain size (in ratio to their body size) indicates this.
 Numerous experiments carried out with mice also demonstrate their intelligence.

 Scientists have even genetically modified some mice to increase their capacity to learn.
 Despite this, a mouse will not understand what a mouse trap is and will not be aware that it can result in death.